1. Scope of Application

 In the event of any cancellation after the aforenamed deadline, or in the event the group does not show up at the appointed time, the invoice shall be due and payable in full.

 It is not possible to cancel selected services from the offering; if the number of participants is reduced, the agreed-upon fee remains payable in full.
-The Museum assumes no liability for events that do not take place as a result of a force majeure, etc. A delay of up to 30 minutes in the time at which the event was scheduled to begin gives rise to no claim for reduction of the fee.
+The Museum assumes no liability for events that do not take place as a result of a force majeure, etc.

 12. Cancellation by the Foundation for the Jewish Museum Berlin / Compensation of Damages